uday-sankar/2D-Interacting-particles/README.md

 # 2D-Interacting-particles
+Result of my curiosity to simulate a multi-particle interacting system.
+The electron gas name is simply something i though about, these particles don't have neither the mass nor the charge of electrons.
-Result of my curiosity to simulate a multi-particle interacting system The archived repository named 2D semi interacting partciles was my first try at such a system.
+The archived repository named 2D semi interacting partciles was my first try at such a system.
 This is a much more refined energy conserving system.
 The interactions are moddeled using normal coloumb repuslsion.